-When crashes happen with the Strava iOS apps, you can help us understand the cause of the problem by sending us crash logs.
+When the Strava app crashes or closes unexpectedly on your iPhone, you can help us understand the cause of the problem by sending us crash logs.
 These are data files created by the operating system in the event of a crash, and they are very helpful to our engineering team when they are working on fixing the issue.

 Finding Crash Log Files